Index

 and out

-, we don't store the value in the variable, but the memory position it points to, so if we modify the value, we also change the original one.
+, we do not store the value of the variable, but its memory address.
+So, if we modify the value, we also change the original variable.

 2.1 - Reserved word ref